Chocolate brownie: Early history

 One legend about the creation of brownies is that of Bertha Palmer, a prominent Chicago socialite whose husband owned the Palmer House Hotel.
 In 1893, Palmer asked a pastry chef for a dessert suitable for ladies attending the Chicago World's Columbian Exposition.
 She requested a dessert that would be smaller than a piece of cake, and easily eaten from boxed lunches.
 The result was the Palmer House Brownie, made of chocolate with walnuts and an apricot glaze.
 The Palmer House Hotel still serves this dessert to patrons made from the same recipe.
 The name was given to the dessert some time after 1893, but was not used by cookbooks or journals at the time.

+Modern day

+During the 1960s, brownies were introduced to TV dinners.